allmaps/allmaps.github.io/src/routes/index.md

 ## Partners

-Allmaps supported and funded by the following organizations:
+Allmaps is supported and funded by the following organizations:

 - <a href="https://heritage.tudelft.nl/">Delft University of Technology Library</a>
 - <a href="https://www.library.universiteitleiden.nl/">Leiden University Libraries</a>